 - Your nanny doesn’t qualify to be enrolled in the scheme

 Only nannies who are over the age of 22 and earn more than £10,000 a year need to be automatically enrolled into a workplace pension scheme.
-If your nanny earns less than this you might not have to have a scheme in place by your staging date.
+If your nanny earns less than this you might not have to have a scheme in place by your duty date (the date on which you first employ a nanny).
 But this doesn’t mean you can ignore workplace pensions altogether.

 You will need to write to your nanny about their pension options and you will need to submit a declaration of compliance to confirm that your nanny wasn’t eligible to be enrolled at your staging date.